hazelbase/blueauth/README.md

 There are 6 functionalities exposed by the API:
 - register a new identity
-- start a log in flow
+- start a sign in flow
-- complete a log in flow
+- complete a sign in flow
-- register and/or start a log in flow
+- register and/or start a sign in flow
 - who am I check
-- log out
+- sign out

-The "complete a log in" flow is simply a GET request against the endpoint with a `loginToken` query parameter (which set to a secure token).
+The "complete a sign in" flow is simply a GET request against the endpoint with a `signInToken` query parameter (which set to a secure token).
-This is typically used by the "sending a log in email" functionality, which includes the endpoint with the `loginToken` query parameter as a link.
+This is typically used by the "sending a sign in email" functionality, which includes the endpoint with the `signInToken` query parameter as a link.
 The successful response to this request sets the auth cookie and redirects the user.

 The remaining 5 functions are available through the endpoint as GraphQL queries.
 If you are unfamiliar with GraphQL, you can use the [blueauth-client](https://github.com/key-lab/blueauth-client) which wraps up all the API calls in a simple javascript library.